-Works are not located within a Candidate Noise Management Area (CNMA) or Candidate Quiet Area (CQA).
+Works are not located within a Candidate Noise Management Area (CNMA) or Candidate Quiet Areas (CQA).

-The night-time modelled noise data (Lnight) for the study area ranges between 60 and 65 decibels, with levels dropping to < 50 decibels at the nearest NSR (residential property) (Scotland's Noise Scotland's Environment).
-Baseline noise levels are low and predominantly influenced by vehicles travelling along the trunk road.
-Secondary sources are likely derived from day-to-day forestry and agricultural land management activities.
+The night-time modelled noise level (Lnight) (pertaining to the trunk road) for the scheme extents ranges between 60 and 65 decibels (Scotland's Noise Scotland's Environment).
+At the nearest Noise Sensitive Receptor (NSR) (residential property) the Lnight drops to <50 decibels.

+Baseline noise levels are mainly influenced by vehicles travelling along the trunk road.
+Communication with the Design Engineer confirmed that the road surface is in a poor condition, with a series of defects, which have the potential to elevate ambient noise levels.
+Secondary sources are likely derived from vehicles travelling along the local road network, and agricultural land management activities.